-Paper is the most common type of waste in Singapore and about 1.26 million tonnes of paper waste was generated in 2008.
-The recycling rate of paper is 48% in 2008, and most of this paper waste is sorted, baled and exported overseas for recycling as there are no paper recycling mills in Singapore.
+Paper is one of the most common types of waste in Singapore and about 1.25 million tonnes of paper waste was generated in 2012.
+The recycling rate of paper is 56% in 2012, and most of this paper waste is sorted, baled and exported overseas for recycling as there are no paper recycling mills in Singapore.

 Let’s take a closer look at paper recycling: